bluz71/vim-moonfly-colors/README.md

 Statusline
 ----------

-- The _moonfly_ color scheme supports
+- The _moonfly_ colorscheme supports
   [lightline](https://github.com/itchyny/lightline.vim).
 To enable the _moonfly_
   lightline colorscheme please add the following to your initialization file: